fac19/week7-cado/README.md

 ### DELETE

 `DELETE` - `https://week7-cado.herokuapp.com/delete/teams/:team`
-> you can delete team's name with providing one parameter in the url. `:team` is a place holder for the name of your team.
+> you can delete teamby including it in the url. `:team` is a place holder for the name of your team.
 This url doesn't take request body.

 ```json
 // example route that update monkey team